Ronnie Corbett

 Ronald Balfour Corbett (4 December 1930 – 31 March 2016) was a Scottish comedian and actor.
 He had a long association with Ronnie Barker in the BBC Television comedy sketch show The Two Ronnies (1971–87), becoming known for his meandering chair monologues, and starred in sitcoms such as No – That's Me Over Here!
 (1967–70), Now Look Here (1971–73), and Sorry!
 (1981–88).

 Corbett began his acting career after moving from Edinburgh to London; he had early roles in the TV series Crackerjack and The Saint.
-He achieved prominence and began performing with Barker in David Frost's satirical comedy programme The Frost Report (1966–67), and appeared in the films You're Only Young Twice (1952), Rockets Galore!
+He achieved prominence and began performing with Ronnie Barker in David Frost's satirical comedy programme The Frost Report (1966–67), and appeared in the films You're Only Young Twice (1952), Rockets Galore!
 (1958), Casino Royale (1967), Some Will, Some Won't (1970), and No Sex Please, We're British (1973).

 Early life

-Corbett was born on 4 December 1930 at The Royal Maternity Hospital in Edinburgh, Scotland, the son of William Balfour Corbett (1898–1974), a master baker, and his London-born wife Annie Elizabeth Corbett (née Main; 1900–1991).
+Corbett was born on 4 December 1930 at The Royal Maternity Hospital in Edinburgh, Scotland, the son of William Balfour Corbett (1898–1974), a master baker, and his London-born wife, Annie Elizabeth Corbett (née Main; 1900–1991).
 He had a brother about six years younger, Allan, and a sister about ten years younger, Margaret.
-Corbett's grandfather was principal organist at St Andrew’s Church of Scotland in the early 20th century, and features in church histories of the time.
+Corbett's grandfather was principal organist at St Andrew’s Church of Scotland in the early 20th century and features in church histories of the time.

 Corbett was educated at James Gillespie's Boys School and the Royal High School in the city.
-After leaving school, he decided he wanted to be an actor while performing in amateur theatricals at a church youth club.
+After leaving school he decided he wanted to be an actor while performing in amateur theatricals at a church youth club.
 His first job, however, was with the Ministry of Agriculture.

-Corbett carried out national service with the Royal Air Force, during which he was the shortest commissioned officer in the British Forces.
-Having enlisted as aircraftman 2nd class Service No.2446942, he received a commission into the secretarial branch of the RAF as a pilot officer (national service) on 25 May 1950.
-He transferred to the R.A.F.
-Reserve (National Service List) on 28 October 1951, thereby ending his period of active service.
+Corbett did his national service with the Royal Air Force, during which he was the shortest commissioned officer in the British Forces.
+Having enlisted as aircraftman 2nd class Service No 2446942, he received a commission into the secretarial branch of the RAF as a pilot officer (national service) on 25 May 1950.
+He transferred to the RAF Reserve (National Service List) on 28 October 1951, thereby ending his period of active service.
 He was promoted to flying officer on 6 September 1952.